Ready to build better conversations?

 A culture of transparency.
 Pain points and professional weaknesses should be the focus of your sales training, but if your workplace culture antagonizes poor performance, your reps won’t readily admit their flaws.
 Transparency, in this sense, means your employees aren’t afraid to tell you when they’re struggling to meet quota or perform expected tasks.

 This philosophy, of course, starts at the top.
-Managers who acknowledge the difficulties of the profession and assist, rather than punish, when objectives are not met will receive more constructive feedback — and ultimately better results.
+Managers will receive more constructive feedback if they acknowledge the difficulties of the profession and assist, rather than punish, their teams when objectives are not met.
+This will ultimately lead to better results.

 Conduct short, recurring meetings.
 Transparency can’t be obtained if you’re not talking with your sales reps regularly — reviewing their potential deals and identifying blockers.

-If you’re presented with an issue that deserves more time, be sure to schedule an ad hoc meeting for a longer time-period.
+If you're presented with an issue that deserves more time, be sure to set up an ad hoc meeting and schedule enough time to discuss it.

-To reiterate, sales is a profession based on adaptation — both in-the-moment and in the long-term.
+To recap, a career in sales comes down to being able to adapt in the moment and in the long term.
 The best “technique” sales managers can adopt is to create an environment where teammates want to help one another succeed, and everyone feels comfortable sharing their thoughts with the leadership.
-When those two main pillars are met, technology-specific training and common best practices become much easier to teach.
-Investing time in training and coaching will improve your sales performance and help your team achieve its goals.